 Since signs of PTSD in women are different than they are for men, it’s important to understand how to manage PTSD, specifically when we’re talking about women.
 Treatment options for PTSD can involve counseling or therapy, medication, or a combination of the two.

 - Cognitive behavioral therapy (CBT): Cognitive behavioral therapy is a type of psychotherapy (also known as talk therapy).
 During sessions of CBT for PTSD, you try to identify the thoughts, behaviors, and feelings that may be interfering in daily life.
 It helps you develop a healthier thought process and patterns.

 - Cognitive processing therapy (CPT): Cognitive processing therapy is a type of CBT that was specifically developed to treat PTSD.
-It lets you identify and then change thought patterns related to the original trauma that are upsetting or triggering, so you can confront your trauma in a healthier way.
+It lets you identify and then change thought patterns related to the original trauma that are upsetting or triggering, so you can confront your trauma and negative thoughts in a healthier way.

 - Prolonged exposure therapy (PET): Prolonged exposure therapy (PET) is another form of talk therapy that helps you slowly and methodically remember a traumatic event.
 Over time, you’ll be able to confront your trauma and ideally become less sensitive to triggers.

 - Eye movement desensitization and reprocessing (EMDR) therapy: EMDR therapy is also used to treat PTSD.
 During an EMDR therapy session, you’ll be asked to recall your trauma and talk about it as you hone in on a specific visual.
 Sometimes rather than looking at something, you may listen repeatedly to a certain sound, such as a repetitive beeping noise.

 - PTSD Medication: Another treatment option is medication.
 There are several medications to help treat PTSD symptoms, including anti-anxiety meds and different types of antidepressants.
 Most often, to get the most benefit, medication is used in combination with therapy.